freenas/freenas-docs/userguide/system.rst

 :guilabel:`Disks` shows a graphic representation of the %brand% hardware.
 The disk slots in the graphic are color-coded to show disk status.
 Click any disk slot to see specific details about the disk like the FreeBSD device name, serial number, and current drive settings.
-There is also an :guilabel:`IDENTIFY DRIVE` button that flashes the identification LED for the chosen drive.
+The :guilabel:`IDENTIFY DRIVE` button flashes the identification LED for the chosen drive.

 The :guilabel:`Disks Overview` shows statistics about the enclosure pools, status, and detected expanders.
 There are options to show more